 Ahh, the internet.
 There are countless websites that have discounted car audio equipment (not including eBay, uBid, and other auction sites) where you can search for the product you’ve been eyeing for the best deals.
-But it can be a love/hate relationship.
+But it can be a love/hate relationship if they don’t offer an electronics warranty.

 Sure, you just got a killer deal on the best sound system, but once you get it in the mail…it’s not working properly!
 There goes your weekend plans to go cruising and show off your system with your friends.
 Now you have to deal with returning it through the mail just to find out that you bought the last one, and there was no guarantee.

 Let me help you avoid this familiar situation.
-Here are four reasons why you should weigh the benefits and consider getting a car audio warranty for your system:
+Here are four reasons why you should weigh the benefits and consider getting an electronics warranty for your system:

 Ideally your new install should be completely trouble-free, but you never know what will happen in a car.
 With a good warranty, you won’t have to worry about that.
 Your local shop will take care of you and your weekends and road trips will be filled with loud music and fun.